Filter for number of songs in Search Tool

-#1 Updated by John Lindgren almost 3 years ago
+#1 Updated by John Lindgren about 3 years ago

 It's an interesting idea; however I can imagine it as confusing to users who DO want to find that artist/album with only one song and wonder why it doesn't show up.
 I consciously tried not too make the search tool too "smart", working from the principle (based on my own experience) that simple tools are more intuitive and therefore easier to learn to use quickly.

 I notice in the screenshots that you typed only the first two letters of whatever it is you were looking for.
 If you were to type a few more (say, five), do you still see so many "uninteresting" results?

-#2 Updated by Florian Breitwieser almost 3 years ago
+#2 Updated by Florian Breitwieser about 3 years ago

 I understand that you want to keep it simple, and the uncluttered interface/workings of audacious is one of the reasons I like it.